-- 5. Involving parents in supporting their children's education at home is not enough.
-To ensure the quality of schools as institutions serving the community, parents must be involved at all levels in the schools. - 6.
-The extent of parent involvement in a child's education is more important to student success than family income or education. - 7.
-The school and home must be partners and cannot be in isolation from one another.
+- Families provide the primary education environment. - Parent involvement improves student achievement. - Parent involvement is most effective when it is comprehensive, supportive, long-lasting, and well-planned. - The benefits of parent involvement are evident at every level of schooling, from early childhood, at the elementary level, and continuing through high school. - Involving parents in supporting their children's education at home is not enough.
+To ensure the quality of schools as institutions serving the community, parents must be involved at all levels in the schools. - The extent of parent involvement in a child's education is more important to student success than family income or education. - The school and home must be partners and cannot be in isolation from one another.
 Families and schools need to collaborate to ensure student success in school and in life.